-When Eric visited the remains of the vast and powerful Pre-Columbian Mayan city of Tikal in Northern Guatemala in 1993 he quickly dubbed it his favorite Mayan archaeological site.
-Eighteen years later we have now visited more than 50 other Mayan sites, including Tikal for a second time.
-Though we love most of the Mayan sites we’ve visited Eric says that Tikal, which was Guatemala’s first national park (designated in 1955), is still his favorite.
+When Eric visited the remains of the vast and powerful pre-Columbian Mayan city of Tikal in Northern Guatemala in 1993 he quickly dubbed it his favorite Mayan archaeological site.
+Eighteen years later we have now visited more than 50 other Mayan sites, including a return to Tikal.
+Though we’ve loved most of the Mayan sites we’ve visited Eric says that Tikal is still his favorite.
+Here’s why.

 You can’t rush Tikal

 To be honest, we were worried that time, “progress” and the pitter patter of so many tourist feet (Tikal attracts bus loads of visitors) might have changed the vibe of the site or, worse, damaged it.
-Some things have changed at this UNESCO World Heritage Site since Eric’s first visit.
+Some things have changed since Eric’s first visit.
 Conservationists complain of damage to structures and jungle areas and too much garbage (though there are plenty of trash cans and we didn’t notice trash on the ground during our visit).

 Start at the top

-After paying 150Q per person (about US$20, the highest archeological site admission in Guatemala) we walked along a shaded path with jungle encroaching on either side.
-At 6:30 in the morning the sound of the birds starting their day was almost too loud.
+After paying 150Q per person (about US$20, the priciest archeological site admission in Guatemala) we walked along a shaded path with jungle encroaching on either side.
+At 6:30 am the sound of the birds starting their day was almost too loud.
 After passing an enormous ceiba tree, we reached the main attraction: the massive Grand Plaza and its facing temples.

 Beyond Tikal’s Grand Plaza

-Tikal’s Grand Plaza is breathtaking, but this massive site–with more than 3,000 structures and 250 stelae (most of them unexcavated) spread over six square miles and criss-crossed with trails–has other surprises in store.
+Tikal’s Grand Plaza is breathtaking, but this massive site–with more than 3,000 structures and 250 stele (most of them unexcavated) spread over six square miles and cris-crossed with trails–has other surprises in store.

 In fact, limelight-hogging Temple 1 is not the tallest structure at Tikal.
 Temple IV, one of the most massive structures in the known Mayan world, is 212 feet (65 meters) high (more than 60 feet taller than Temple 1).
 It’s also still climbable via a vertiginous set of stairs that switch-backs up the side of the structure.